rcbyron/hey-athena-client/docs/intro/install.rst

 Installation Notes
 ==================
-Use the "Manual (GitHub) Installation" to debug installation issues.
+For troubleshooting, use the "Developer (GitHub) Installation".
+Post any issues (with detailed error messages) to the GitHub repository.

 Ubuntu/Raspberry Pi/Linux
 -------------------------